Sigurre/Kickstart/Module_1/1.1_LAMP/README.md

 The primary focus of this submodule is to ensure that you're comfortable with using the CLI for basic tasks.
 Working in tech means reading a lot of raw text data, and typing a lot of commands...

-Before providing the Prompts, here are a few key shell concepts that will help contextualize things.
+Before providing the Projects, here are a few key shell concepts that will help contextualize things.

 * All commands you invoke on a CLI are actually programs being run from a file somewhere on the machine.
 Even the most basic commands like `ls` (lists items in a directory) or `cd` (change directory) are programs.
 * Most commands accept one or more "arguments" when you invoke them.
 Depending on the purpose of the command they may be preceeded with one or two dashes (`-` or `--`), or they may just be standalone.